 Hohner saxophones were made by Max Keilwerth, who was a brother of Julius and Richard.
-I was doing research on this relatively obscure Keilwerth brother and his saxophone creation in both English and German languages, and had come up with very little.
-The information that is available is almost the same from website to website—regardless of the language it’s in.
-What does vary sometimes are the supposed years of certain events.
-However, the chronology appears to be consistent.
+Years ago I was doing research on this relatively obscure Keilwerth brother and his saxophone creation in both English and German languages, and had come up with very little.
+The information that was available at the time was almost the same from website to website—regardless of the language it was in.
+What did vary sometimes was the supposed years of certain events.
+However, the chronology appeared to be consistent.

 While in the middle of my Max Keilwerth/Hohner research however, I received an unexpected surprise.
 Uwe Ladwig, a German saxophonist, repair tech, producer, and writer for the German music magazine Sonic Sax & Brass, sent me some research he had conducted on a variety of German saxophone manufacturers, including Max Keilwerth and Hohner.

 For the most part, the few bits of information that were available online were consistent with Uwe’s research.
 However, Uwe also filled in some blanks.

 What follows is what I’ve been able to piece together using Uwe’s research as a base, and then building upon it since 2010.

 I have catalogued hundreds of Hohner President saxophone images, and seen thousands more.
 I have also carefully poured over all of these images in order to come up with the following comprehensive President information.¹